 Here are a few more areas to cover in order to make this year the best year yet:

 Create Good Habits

 The biggest habit I’ve added to my life recently is my morning routine of stretching, writing down an affirmation (and repeating older ones that really resonate with me), and taking a look at my vision board for the year.
+[I talk about my morning routine in more detail in this podcast interview.]
 By making this triad of activities a habit, I’ve felt more invested in doing at least a short exercise activity every day (I’ve already stretched, after all).
 I also feel more motivated to get some work done every day (that vision board I created on Trello is amazingly colorful and inspiring, and my affirmations boost my self-confidence), rather than sprinting to get work done when a deadline looms.

 So, what healthy habits did you create last year?

 What habits do you want to create this year?

 How can you insert these new habits into your current routines that might not be as good for you and your productivity?